 Everyone in search marketing should read it at least once.
-Any discussion of link algorithms should probably include this if only because there is guaranteed to be that one person complaining that it wasn’t brought up as an important research paper.
+Any discussion of link algorithms should probably include this if only because it’s guaranteed that there will at least one person complaining that it wasn’t brought up as an important research paper.

 So to that one quibbler, this link is for you.